kegsmr/sc4mp-server/README.md

 To compile the source code, run the `setup.py` script.

-# API
+# Protocol

-This section is meant for developers using the server API.
-Here you can find examples of requests and responses from the server API, useful for creating a server scanner or client appplication for the SC4MP network.
+This section is meant for developers using the SC4MP protocol.
+Here you can find examples of requests and responses from the server, useful for creating a server scanner or client appplication for the SC4MP network.

 ## Add server
 Adds the requesting server to the requested server's server list queue.